 In case of emergency/overdose

-In case of overdose, call your local poison control center at 1-800-222-1222.
-If the victim has collapsed or is not breathing, call local emergency services at 911.
+In case of overdose, call the poison control helpline at 1-800-222-1222.
+Information is also available online at https://www.poisonhelp.org/help.
+If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 - Co-trimoxazole Injection

 - SMX-TMP Injection

-¶ These branded products are no longer on the market and only generic alternatives are available.
+¶ This branded product is no longer on the market.
+Generic alternatives may be available.